runpodctl

 runpodctl serverless get <endpoint-id> # Get endpoint details

-runpodctl serverless create --name "x" --template-id "tpl_abc" # Create endpoint
+runpodctl serverless create --name "x" --template-id "tpl_abc" # Create from template

 runpodctl serverless update <endpoint-id> --workers-max 5 # Update endpoint